 Existence of a Crisis Does Not Imply Existence of an Easy Solution

 Just a quick thought on the economic situation.
-A few days ago, Pat Lang (who usually blogs about military issues) had a post asking people’s opinions on whether the current economic situation was just a typical business cycle downturn, or whether it was a financial Gotterdammerung.
-His point was that in reading a lot of [...]
+A few days ago, Pat Lang (who usually blogs about military issues) had a post asking people’s opinions on whether the current economic situation was just a typical business cycle downturn, or … Continue reading

 Light Blogging Again